 In recent years, many standards and requirements have changed for habitat conservation planning under the jurisdictions of the USFWS and CDFW, which now require the City and County to create a new plan.

-The Bakersfield Habitat Conservation Plan (or Plan) builds on the original goals outlined in the earlier MBHCP to protect and enhance native habitats which support threatened and endangered species, while allowing projects to proceed as set forth in other local planning documents.
-Preparing a new Plan provides the City and County an opportunity to expand the benefits of the Plan to new participants, adjust and clarify the species and activities addressed by the Plan, and incorporate improvements based on the lessons learned from implementing the MBHCP since 1994.
+In response, the City and County are currently drafting a new plan known as the Bakersfield Habitat Conservation Plan (or Plan).
+This new Plan is proposed to build on the original goals and objectives outlined under the MBHCP.
+The expanded goals and objectives will focus on the protection and enhancement of native habitats which support threatened and endangered species, while allowing development to proceed as set forth in local and other planning documents.
+Preparing this new Plan will provide the City and County an opportunity to expand the benefits to future development and conservation lands, adjust and clarify the covered species and covered activities, and incorporate improvements based on the lessons learned from implementing the MBHCP since 1994.

 *For more information regarding the current Metropolitan Bakersfield Habitat Conservation Plan (MBHCP), please contact the appropriate jurisdiction using the following websites: